-The bill eliminates requirements that (1) the person conducting a closing-out sale deposit with DCP the greater of \$500 or 1% of the wholesale cost of the inventory on hand in the place where the sale will be conducted, up to \$5,000, and (2) DCP use the deposit to pay certain claims and fines or penalties related to the sale and return remaining funds to the licensee or the person designated by the licensee.
+The bill eliminates requirements that (1) the person conducting a closing-out sale deposit with DCP the greater of \$500 or 1% of the wholesale cost of the inventory on hand in the place where the sale will be held, up to \$5,000, and (2) DCP use the deposit to pay certain claims and fines or penalties related to the sale and return remaining funds to the licensee or the person designated by the licensee.

-The bill eliminates requirements for filing closing-out sale license application documents under oath and that the application include the reasons for and character of the sale, an inventory of and information about the items on hand in the place where the sale will be conducted, and the names and residences of owners or partners related to the sale.

-The bill requires the application to be in a DCP-prescribed form and manner and include an attestation that the applicant is not delinquent on state or local taxes.
+The bill eliminates requirements for filing closing-out sale license application documents under oath and that the application include the reasons for and character of the sale, an inventory of and information about the items on hand where the sale will be held, and the names and residences of owners or partners related to the sale.
+The bill requires the application to be done in a form and way set by DCP and include an attestation that the applicant is not delinquent on state or local taxes.